Best Neighborhoods to Live in Fort Worth, Texas 2026

 - Thriving Job Market: Major industries include tech, healthcare, manufacturing, and logistics, offering abundant career opportunities.

-- Education Excellence: Areas like Southlake and Tanglewood are served by some of the best school districts in Texas.
+- Education Excellence: Areas like Southlake and Tanglewood are served by school districts that are frequently recognized for strong academic performance based on recent state and third-party evaluations.

 - Outdoor Recreation: With over 100 miles of Trinity River trails and attractions like the Fort Worth Botanic Garden, residents enjoy a strong connection to nature.